 Many believe that acne is a modern disease, the symptom of an unnatural way of life which is out of tune with our jungle and cave dwelling roots.
 In many ways it is, but in Ancient Egypt teenagers feared acne.
 Ancient Greeks, Romans, and English teenagers in Elizabethan times were just as hungry for acne remedies as we are today.

 Unless we discover some cave paintings, we’ll never know whether prehistoric cavemen had acne, but it’s been proven that pimples have been around since the very start of civilisation.
 Accutane and benzoyl peroxide were thousands of years away, so instead teenagers had to rely on the wise, bearded old medicine men.
 Every remedy was a home remedy and they utilised all the natural plants, metal ores, salts, and minerals they could.

 Some of those treatments remain popular even now.
 Others, meanwhile, have faded into oblivion, having been useless from the start.

 There’s a lot of knowledge to gain by analysing the ruling empires of the day.
-With 4000 years with of acne data at our fingertips it would be foolish to dismiss the Egyptians, Greeks and Romans as being backwards.
+With 4000 years of acne data at our fingertips, it would be foolish to dismiss the Egyptians, Greeks and Romans as being backwards.
 Scientific studies are great, but it’s a lab environment, vulnerable to corporate money funding or mistakes which make the results inapplicable to reality.